danielharrell/does_music_move/does_music_move.md

 scale, to identify the change of place we hear in the melody.
 But this possibility is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to justify it.
 And it reflects a striking fact about what it means to understand music.
 For we can develop an altogether discerning musical ear, while remaining all but illiterate about what we hear.
 What is more, becoming literate about what we hear, by studying some music theory, underlines the sense it makes even without such a theory.
-For this theory reflects a topography more discovered than invented, and in the discovery, more inhabited than observed.
+For this theory comprehends a topography in music---as I will now try to show---that is more discovered than invented, and in the discovery, more inhabited than observed.
+And indeed, my conclusion here will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
+The completeness in this sense of musical space, has to do with the experience of inhabitance.

-What I mean by this inhabitance can be clarified if we take a closer look at the terms I used for the melody in the example above.
-Even the way I identified its first two pitches by note---middle
+To begin to see what I mean by this, let us take a closer look at the terms I used for the melody in the example above.
+Consider, first, the way I identified its first two pitches by note---middle
-C and the G a fifth above---depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+C and the G a fifth above.
+This identification depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
 This perception also proves to be transitive: if one note sounds higher than a second, and the second higher than a third, then the first will also sound higher than the third.
 Thus, our perception of pitch difference gives every note its own position along an axis of height.
 Hence my talk of the G a fifth *above* middle C, to distinguish it, say, from the G a fourth below.